oblique aerial example photo

 example of a standard oblique aerial photo

-Standard obliques - generally shot at altitudes between 1,500 and 3,500 feet above the ground - are a great way to get close-up views that highlight a single building, construction site, intersection, residential development, or small property.
+Standard obliques - generally shot at altitudes between 1,500 and 3,500 feet above the ground - are a great way to highlight a retail property, a single building, a construction site, a highway intersection, a residential development, or any small property.

 High obliques are shot from 4,000 feet and higher and can be used to capture a broad or wide angle view of large areas such as parks, large developments, and towns.
-Clients often choose high obliques to emphasize a site's proximity to retail centers, entertainment venues or restaurants, industrial parks, schools, and/or medical facilities.
-A higher shot is also a good way to illustrate the roadways surrounding the subject property and access to it.
+Clients often choose high obliques to emphasize a site's proximity to residential areas, retail centers, entertainment venues, restaurants, industrial parks, schools, and/or medical facilities.
+A higher shot is also a good way to illustrate the roadways and railways surrounding the subject property and access to it.

 example of a high altitude oblique aerial photo